Kanhaiya Kumar

-Kanhaiya Kumar is an Indian political activist who served as the president of the Jawaharlal Nehru University Students' Union and leader of the All India Students Federation (AISF).
+Kanhaiya Kumar (born January 1987) is an Indian political activist who served as the president of the Jawaharlal Nehru University Students' Union and leader of the All India Students Federation (AISF).
 He served as National Executive Council member of Communist Party of India.
-He joined Indian National Congress on 28 September 2021.
+He joined Indian National Congress on 28 September 2021 and has been appointed as the AICC in-charge of the National Student's Union of India.

 Early life and education

 Kanhaiya Kumar was born in January 1987, and brought up in the village of Bihat (near Barauni) in Begusarai district, Bihar.
 The village is part of the Teghra constituency, known to be a stronghold of the CPI.
-Kumar's father is Jaishankar Singh.
+Kumar's father is Jaishankar Singh who is paralysed.
 His mother, Meena Devi is an Anganwadi worker.
 He has an elder brother, Manikant, who works as a supervisor with a company in Assam.
 His family members have traditionally been supporters of the CPI.

 Kanhaiya Kumar studied till Class VI at Madhya Vidyalaya, Masnadpur, before joining R. K. C. High School in Barauni.
-During his school days, Kumar took part in several plays and activities organized by IPTA (Indian People's Theatre Association), a left-leaning cultural group going back to the days of India's freedom struggle.
+During his school days, Kumar took part in several plays and activities organised by IPTA (Indian People's Theatre Association), a left-leaning cultural group going back to the days of India's freedom struggle.
 He cleared his Class X board exams in 2002 with a first division.
 After school, Kumar joined the Ram Ratan Singh College at Mokama, taking up science in Class XI-XII.
 He then graduated with a degree in geography from the College of Commerce, Arts and Science, Patna in 2007, earning a "first-class".

 Political career

-While at the Patna College of Commerce, Kumar began getting involved in student politics.
+While at the College of Commerce, Arts and Science, Patna, Kumar began getting involved in student politics.
 He joined the AISF, and a year later was selected as a delegate at its conference in Patna.
 After completing his post graduation with an MA in sociology from Nalanda Open University in Patna, again securing a first class, he moved to Delhi and after ranking first in the entrance exam in 2011, joined Jawaharlal Nehru University where he pursued a PhD in African studies at the School of International Studies.
 He completed his PhD in February 2019, titled The Process of Decolonisation and Social Transformation in South Africa, 1994–2015.

-In September 2015, Kumar became president of the JNU students' union, representing the AISF.
+In September 2015, Kumar became president of the JNU Students' Union, representing the AISF.

 In March 2016, Kumar stated in an interview, "the first inspiration who made me want to join politics was Bhagat Singh.
 Then the path continued into Ambedkar, Gandhi and Marx, and also to Birsa Munda and Jyotirao Phule...."

 Kumar's autobiography, Bihar to Tihar: My Political Journey was published in October 2016.
 The book describes his life from his childhood days to his political involvement in Delhi.

 On 29 April 2018, he was elected to the party national council of the Communist Party of India (CPI).
 Later in 2019, he was inducted into CPI national executive council.